Last updated: April 2026. Written by Josh Hutcheson. See our review methodology and full DataCamp review.

 If you need a credential for your resume and want academic depth alongside practical skills, Coursera is the stronger investment.

 Yes.
 Coursera lets you audit most data science courses for free, which includes access to all video lectures and reading materials.
 You will not receive a certificate or have access to graded assignments on the free tier.
-The Google Data Analytics Certificate and other professional programs require payment, but you can preview the first week before committing.
+Professional certificate programs (Google, IBM) and degree programs require payment, but you can preview the first week before committing.